 This method does not work on every network.
 For instance, you cannot grow fans for a Facebook fanpage by following Facebook users.
 You would be following that person as a page, and the person will most likely not even notice what you (or your page) are doing.

-However in other networks like Twitter and Pinterest, this can help to grow your account and millions of users have done so.
+However, in other networks like Twitter or Pinterest, this can help to grow your account and millions of users have done so.
 Just keep in mind that aggressively following people is regarded as spam in most networks and success only comes if you get your targeting right.
+For Twitter, there are several tools to help with follow and unfollow to avoid any spammy behavior.

 3) Add your social accounts to your blog or website